 How to Ensure Accuracy on Financial Statements

-The financial statements of the company include the statement of sale, balance sheet, and statement of cash flow.
-The annual statement summarizes sales, expenses, and benefits for a calendar year.
-The balance sheet includes assets, debt & equity of lenders, and summarizes capital inflows and outflows in the statement of cash flow.
-Precise financial statements are relevant because the financial stability and performance appraisal of businesses rely on accurate and detailed reports from management, analysts, creditors, and external auditors.
-Accuracy begins with newspaper inscriptions and ends with the CEO who certifies that the news is accurate.
+The financial statements of the company include the profit and loss statement (P&L), balance sheet, and statement of cash flow.
+The annual statement summarizes revenues, expenses, and benefits for a year.
+The balance sheet includes assets, debt & equity.
+The formula is Assets = Liabilities + Owner's Equity Cashflow statement and summarizes cash inflows and outflows.
+The presentation of the financial statements are important as well.

 Consistent bank reconciliation on each bank accounts and even credit card Creating and reviewing bank reconciliation report each month Reviewing accounts receivables and ensuring that they are recorded and also the accounts are collectable.
 Reviewing and recording investment accounts and its earning Reviewing and recording capital assets and its proper depreciation Reviewing accounts payable and ensuring that they are recorded Proper recording of employee wages payable Proper recording of taxes Proper recording of shareholder loans Reviewing long term loans and debt and ensuring that they are recorded - Differentiate between the debt and interest on long term debt Same logic on all revenue and expenses.

 Consistent review of monthly reports ensure that there are no errors in data entry.
 Furthermore, automation will reduce human data entry errors.
 For example, when using QuickBooks Online (QBO) and connect to your bank account, data flows through it automatically and error free.
 At Numetrica, 100% of our clients are on cloud accounting, QBO.
 Their financial statements are ready in record time which enables them to make timely decisions, pay taxes on time and even pay their employees through direct deposit.